Last Updated on 14th January 2022 by Sarah Sarsby

-Like I mentioned before, this isn’t the cheapest of products.
-The 30ml costs £38 or the 50ml – the one I’ve got – costs £49.50.
+As I mentioned before, this isn’t the cheapest of products.
+The 30ml bottle costs £38 or the 50ml size – the one I’ve got – costs £49.50.
 Kiehl’s is a higher-end skincare brand, so you pay the price.
 It just depends on how much you want the product and how much you’re willing to spend.

 IMO, it’s worth splurging on good skincare because you’ve only got one skin, so you should look after it!

-A good facial oil that does what it says on the tin.
+A good facial oil that does what it says on the bottle.
 For those of you wanting a bit of refresh in the morning, I’d recommend the Daily Reviving Concentrate because it’s invigorating.